AnnaSeDab/BookSpire/README.md

 ### Fonts

 Font awesome was used to generate icons.
+Fonts Ms-Madi and Courgette were imported from google fonts.
+Ms-Madi resembles font used in Bookspire logo and is used on the homepage by Welcome header.
+Courgette font is used for homepage text, headings and book titles.

 ## Defensive design

-Users need to be logged in to be able to add reviews.
+Users need to be logged in to be able to add reviews and books.
 Users can edit and delete only the books and reviews that they created.
 Attempting to force the url to add/edit/delete book or review causes 404 error.
+Please see manual tests section for more details.

 There is a need to add modal of some sort to protect users from accidentally deleting books or reviews.
 The attempts of achieve that are described in the unsolved bugs section.